veillette/physics-book/contents/ch7GravitationalPotentialEnergy.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-In [Exercise](#fs-id34), we found that the speed of a roller coaster that had descended 20.0 m was only slightly greater when it had an initial speed of 5.00 m/s than when it started from rest.
+In [Example 2](#example2), we found that the speed of a roller coaster that had descended 20.0 m was only slightly greater when it had an initial speed of 5.00 m/s than when it started from rest.
 This implies that $$ \Delta \PE \gg \KE_{\text{i}} $$.
 Confirm this statement by taking the ratio of $$ \Delta \PE $$ to $$ \KE_{\text{i}} $$.
 (Note that mass cancels.)